-If you are looking for a playful, highly intelligent and overall sweet dog, Toy poodle breed may be the one for you.
-Toy poodles are great options for families with children for a number of reasons, they’re also loyal, trainable pets.
+If you are looking for a playful, highly intelligent and overall sweet dog, the Toy poodle breed may be the one for you.
+Toy poodles are great options for families with children for several reasons.
+They’re also loyal, trainable pets.
 If you regularly experience allergic responses to canine saliva and dander, a toy poodle is one of a few breeds to consider as a personal pet.

 Many families would benefit greatly from having a toy poodle.
 The joy of having a pet is well known.
 There is, however, an exception in the case of having a toy poodle as a pet.

 Poodles’ coats also are called hypoallergenic.
 Probably the most practical reason to have a Toy Poodle, for most people, is that they are hypoallergenic.
 Poodles are also crossbred with other breeds to make a wider variety of hypoallergenic dogs.

 Also read: Top 15 mock poodle cross breeds

 One of the chief benefits of toy poodles is their hair; they are naturally hypo-allergenic and shed only very lightly, which means they’re a great choice for households with allergen concerns, and won’t cause a big mess that needs to be constantly vacuumed.

 The toy poodle is the most popular dog breed, and if you are looking for a long lifespan dog, then this is perfect for you.
 The dogs generally live 14 to 18 years.
 Toy poodle generally healthy, so if you well take care of and without health confusion providing many years of companionship.

 Read also: Top 10 Christmas T-shirts for Poodle